kriasoft/hyperapp-render/README.md

 main.toString()          // => <h1>Hello Hyperapp</h1>
 ```

-You also can use `renderToString` function to generate HTML markup from any of your components without
+You also can use `renderToString` function to generate HTML markup from any of your views without
 app initialization.
 That could be useful to generate HTML markup from static views.

 ```js